 Our Favourite Sussex Beaches

 There are also three award-winning Blue Flag beaches in Sussex namely Hove Lawns, Marina St Leonards, and West Wittering.
-Other Sussex towns that have won Seaside Awards include Bognor Regis, Littlehampton, Worthing, Saltdean, Brighton and Pelham Beach in Hastings.
-All in all, that’s a lot of beaches to explore, so we thought we’d share some of our favourites.
+All in all, there are a lot of beaches to explore, so we thought we’d share some of our favourites.

 Felpham and Aldwick beaches